 - An F grade successfully remediated by passing a make-up examination can only be converted to a P grade.
-The P grade is defined on the Stritch transcript key as a Remediated Pass. - A student must have earned a P (or higher) or P in every course attempted to be eligible for promotion to the next curriculum level. - A single F grade not successfully remediated by passing a make-up examination requires repetition of the entire course. - A student with a failing grade below 60% may be denied the opportunity to remediate the failure by an end-of-year exam and may instead be required to repeat the course.
-The Course Director may make recommendations to the Student Promotion Committee, who will review the request and decide whether or not summer remediation is an option. - A student with a failing remediation score below 60% may be denied the opportunity to remediate the course the next academic year if it is the only un-remediated course after summer makeup exams.
-The Associate Dean for Biomedical and Translational Science may make recommendations to the Student Promotion Committee, who will review the request and decide whether or not remediation of the course is an option the next academic year. - A student required to repeat a course must do so at Loyola and is not eligible to participate in any courses offered at the next level while repeating a course. - While a course repeat normally takes place during the next academic year, the student may request, or Stritch may require, that the student take a leave of absence to seek learning or personal assistance, or engage in remedial work, prior to attempting to repeat the failed course. - Stritch strongly recommends that a student repeating a course also audit other courses for which a P or marginal P grade was received in order to sustain readiness for taking the USMLE.

-- The transcript of a student who must repeat a course will permanently show the original F grade. - A student who fails the same course a second time is dismissed without the opportunity for remediation by administrative action of the Stritch School of Medicine. - A student is not allowed more than one repeat year.
+The P grade is defined on the Stritch transcript key as a Remediated Pass. - A student must have earned a P++ or P in every course attempted to be eligible for promotion to the next curricular level. - A single F grade not successfully remediated by passing a make-up examination requires repetition of the entire course. - A student with a failing grade below 60% will be denied the opportunity to remediate the course and will instead be required to repeat the course. - A student with a failing remediation score below 60% may be denied the opportunity to repeat the course the next academic year even if it is the only un-remediated course after summer makeup exams - A student required to repeat a course must do so at Loyola and is not eligible to participate in any courses offered at the next level while repeating a course. - While a course repeat normally takes place during the next academic year, the student may request, or Stritch may require, that the student take a leave of absence to seek learning or personal assistance, or engage in remedial work, prior to attempting to repeat the failed course. - Stritch strongly recommends that a student repeating a course also audit other courses for which a P or marginal Passing grade was received in order to sustain readiness for taking the USMLE. - The transcript of a student who must repeat a course will permanently show the original F grade. - A student who fails the same course a second time is dismissed without the opportunity for remediation by administrative action of the Stritch School of Medicine. - A student is not allowed more than one repeat year.
 After repeating any portion of the M1 year, a student is not allowed to repeat any portion of the M2 year.
 In such a situation, the student will be dismissed from Stritch.